rackerlabs/rackspace-how-to/content/cloud-servers/changing-linux-permissions.md

 #### SUID

-This permission is represented as an `s` in the user’s `rwx` permission set, replacing the `x`, as shown in the following example:
+An `s` in the user’s `rwx` permission set, replacing the `x`, represents this permission, as shown in the following example:

     $ chmod 4755 /usr/bin/passwd
     $ ls -lh /usr/bin/passwd